WILLTJURREIT/Coin_Flipper/README.md

 - Configuring your app to target a recent API level ensures that users can benefit from security and performance improvements.
 - Always remember to rename using refactor
 - Extracting a resource makes it easier to manage and modify things like text, images, and styles throughout your app.    **eg. android:text="@string/no_internet" in layout ".xml"**
--
+- Using **@string/description** instead of hardcoding the text allows your app to be easily translated into different languages by externalizing the text into string resources.
+This makes your app more flexible, maintainable, and accessible for users worldwide.
+- **I learned that to properly rename an Android project, I needed to:**
+1. Update the `applicationId` in the `build.gradle` file.
+2. Change the package declarations at the top of each file to reflect the new app name.

+This ensures consistency across the project structure.

 ## Method I use to help learn:
 I each code, I want to better understand I write notes in my code and document it as I go.
 I understand this adds extra text content to the code, but my goal is to learn, in future code, I will minimize the text comments for efficiency.
 I also want to express my learnings to the instructor who will mark this assignment, to show my effort in actually learning this content.

 ## Steps taken through the assignment: